MarkMichos/FireCode-color-scheme/README.md

-firecode-theme
+FireCode Theme
 ==============

-a color-theme for Sublime Text 2 that matches the Phoenix Dark Blue Sublime theme
+a color-scheme for Sublime Text

 Screenshots: